 There are ways to speed it up, such as hot composting.
 If you need your compost quickly, or you’re just getting sick of waiting you can check out our guide on heating up compost.

 Check-in on your compost at least once a week to see how it’s progressing, if it looks like it’s not doing much or it’s starting to smell then it’s time to take action.
 Often, it’ll just need a turn or some water

 I’ve discussed different problems and their solutions later on in the article.

 A dilemma lots of composters face is whether they should turn their compost pile or not.

 Turning is the same as mixing.
 It helps to aerate the pile (add oxygen) and bring materials that were at the edge of the pile into the middle, which speeds up the overall process.

 If you’re not in a hurry to have finished compost, I wouldn’t worry about turning too often.

 If you are in a hurry you could opt for a compost tumbler.
-These make tunring the compost a doddle.
+These make turning the compost a doddle.

 An alternative to turning I’ve been recommended is to put perforated plastic tubes in your compost bin.
-The holes help air circulate throughout the pile so negate the need for any mixing.
+The holes help air circulate throughout the pile so negates the need for any mixing.

 It can be hard to know when your compost is finished.